 The student shall discuss the grade with the instructor involved no later than ten (10) college working days after the start of the subsequent school term not including summer sessions, whether the student is enrolled or not.
-If the two parties are unable to resolve the matter satisfactorily, or if the instructor is not available, or if the nature of the complaint creates an inappropriate discussion with the instructor, the student shall notify the Academic Division Chair/ Associate Dean of Academics and Assessment in the instructor's area.
-The Academic Division Chair/ Associate Dean of Academics and Assessment shall assume the role of an informal facilitator and assist in the resolution attempts.
+If the two parties are unable to resolve the matter satisfactorily, or if the instructor is not available, or if the nature of the complaint creates an inappropriate discussion with the instructor, the student shall notify the Academic Division Chair in the instructor's area.
+The Academic Division Chair shall assume the role of an informal facilitator and assist in the resolution attempts.
 If the problem is not resolved within 15 college working days from when the complaint is first lodged, the student may proceed directly to step 2.